 Based on personal experience, I recommend using a wild turkey of seventeen pounds or more if you want to see your girlfriend naked.

 Don’t let the so called “experts” tell you any different.
 Smaller turkeys, say in the twelve to fifteen pound range, often lack the flapping power to flush a naked girl out into the open.
-A little known added benefit to using the larger bird is there is also the chance you may get a two for the price of one deal.
+A little known added benefit to using the larger bird is there is also the chance you may get a two for one deal.
 By that, I mean you could possible see two naked girls rather than just the one.

 That’s what happened to me and my best friend, Charles.

 The naked girls we saw were our girlfriends at the time.
 Kim was Charles’ girlfriend.
 Marianne was mine.
 I say, ‘at the time,’ because they eventually became our wives, but back then, we had all just started dating.